healthyregions/oeps/docs/src/guides/adding-data-to-oeps.md

 1. Using the specified geodata-source, create a "dummy" CSV in `data/tables` named `county-2021.csv` that only contains join columns--essentially a placeholder file into which new data can be merged
 2. Create a new JSON file for this table-source, `registry/table-sources/county-2021.json` that adds the new CSV to the registry.

+!!! warning
-> **Note:** Currently, we use plurals in geodata-source names, "counties", instead of "county" which we use elsewhere.
+    Currently, we use plurals in geodata-source names, "counties", instead of "county" which we use elsewhere.
 In the future, geodata source definitions will not use plural.

 ### Create a new variable entry